 Though Hartnell is known famously for his royal creations, he also had a very fashionable and sophisticated ready-to-wear line sold through up-scale department stores from 1942 until 1992.

 After Hartnell’s death in 1979, his design legacy continued until 1992.
 John Tullis, the nephew of one of Hartnell’s top designers took control of the company for s brief period after Hartnell’s death.
 After many different groups and individuals took control of the company, March Bohan reopened Hartnell in hopes of revitalizing the fashion line.
 Unfortunately, with the Gulf War and resulting economic recession of the early 1990s forced the Hartnell company to close in 1992.
+Nevertheless, Hartnell will be remembered as one of the top 1950s fashion designers.

 Main Rousseau Bocher was born in Chicago, Illinois in 1890.
 He is known for being the first American designer to open a house of couture in Paris.
 During his early years, Bocher studied at both the University of Chicago and the Chicago Academy of Fine Arts, where he developed skills as an illustrator, and an eye for fashion.
 After serving in World War I, he stayed in Paris, working first as a fashion illustrator for Harper’s Bazaar and eventually as an editor for French Vogue.
 In 1929, he established his own label, calling it Mainbocher.